 Pipe surround material shall be wetted and lightly tamped or compacted in place.

-All pipes shall be laid in trenches at the required depth below the surface depending on the approved shop drawing and road details.
+All pipes shall be laid in trenches at the required depth below the surface as per approved shop drawing and road details.

 Pipes crossing the roads shall be protected fully and embedded in the sand.

-All pipes fitting valves etc. shall be carefully lowered into the trench with suitable equipment in a manner that will prevent damage.
+All pipes, fitting etc. shall be carefully lowered into the trench with suitable equipment in a manner that will prevent damage.

 When work is not in progress, the open ends of the laid pipeline shall be securely plugged.

-Install all pipes and fittings in accordance with the manufacturer’s recommendation, fixing each item firmly in position, level, plumb, and properly joined.
+Install all pipes in accordance with the manufacturer’s recommendation, fixing each item firmly in position, level, plumb, and properly joined.